pedrovgs/Renderers/README.md

 **Remember if you are going to use RecyclerView instead of ListView you'll have to use RVRendererAdapter instead of RendererAdapter.**

+**If you was using Renderers v1.5 or a lower version and you want to use your Renderers with RecyclerView the only thing you only have to do is to replace your RendererAdapter extension with a RVRendererAdapter.**

 Usage
 -----